Tax-Free Retirement

 • Preferred-tax treatment

-Tax-free Investment Vehicles
+Tax-Free Investment Vehicles

-There are three common vehicles that can be used to accumulate tax-free income:
+Three common vehicles accumulate tax-free income:

-• municipal bonds
+• Municipal bonds

 • Roth IRAs

-• insurance
+• Insurance

 Municipal Bonds

-Yes, you can generate tax-free income from your muni investment but the rate of return on munis tends to be painfully low and may not be appealing for certain investors.
+Yes, you can generate tax-free income from your muni investment, but the rate of return on munis tends to be painfully low and may not be appealing for certain investors.

 Roth IRA Rules